 2. Learn skills to track your nervous system arousal.

 Our thoughts and feelings are often responses to activity that is happening in the nervous system.
-Or, you might experience triggers and your nervous system goes into fight/flight/freeze states.
-You might become anxious and hyperaroused and may experience increased heart rate, muscle tension, rapid breath, digestive problems, racing thoughts, or emotional flooding.
+Or, you might experience triggers and your nervous system goes into a fight/flight/freeze state.
+You might become anxious and hyperaroused.
+You may also may experience increased heart rate, muscle tension, rapid breath, digestive problems, racing thoughts, or emotional flooding.
 You might become depressed or hypoaroused and may experience slow cognition, numbness, confusion, self-loathing, helplessness, despair, shame, shallow breath, or glazed eyes.

 When you develop mindful awareness of your nervous system, you reclaim the interoceptive awareness of your experience.
 Interoceptive awareness, the body’s ability to sense itself from the inside, is helpful in experiencing yourself as a subject.
 Interoceptive awareness is damaged when you are locked in self-objectifying patterns.
 Developing this sense increases your embodiment.